-In case you did not already know, the emissions class action case against Ford for its Super Duty vehicles is relatively straightforward.
+In case you were unaware, the emissions class action case against Ford for its Super Duty vehicles is relatively straightforward.
 In short, as part of testing performed on a wide range of diesel vehicles, it’s claimed that Ford’s Super Duty F250 and F350 trucks were found to be emitting far higher levels of Nitrogen Oxide (NOx) than what was reported during governmental testing.
 Historically, such discrepancies amidst emissions scandals are found to be due to unique software installed on the truck that detects when the vehicles are in a testing environment.
 Thus, government investigators find the vehicle to be in compliance with regulations when on a treadmill in a laboratory setting of sorts, while emitting far different levels of emissions when operated on the open road.

-Beyond the existing legal issues and claims related to its Super Duty trucks not meeting federal emissions standards, Ford has yet another scandal brewing.
+Beyond the existing legal issues and claims related to its Super Duty trucks not meeting federal emissions requirements, Ford has yet another scandal brewing.
 By their own admission, the manufacturer is now aware of discrepancies in its own emissions testing.
 For that case, Ford has self-reported that workers became concerned with issues in their internal processes and, as a result, hired an outside firm to investigate the issue.
 While it may seem like an act of needed accountability, the move was likely heavily influenced by legal disclosure requirements as investors would now need to address yet another scandal, as well as signs Ford would be required to notify governmental investigators from the EPA, DOJ and elsewhere about the matter.

 EMISSIONS SCANDALS GO BEYOND POLITICS

 It is important to understand that owners of the 2011-17 Ford F450 Super Duty trucks should not be solely focused on the politics of emissions standards.
 Whether you agree with such restrictions or not, the reality is that the Super Duty class action case has survived multiple failed efforts by Ford to dismiss the case.
-This means that the court continues to see merit in the case, which means you absolutely need to pay close attention to ongoing developments.
+This means that the court continues to see sufficient apparent merit in the case, which means you absolutely need to pay close attention to ongoing developments.

 Without regard to the greenhouse gases important to this case, owners of these trucks should be aware that emission scandal settlements frequently impact their vehicle one way or another.
-Most often this is through a patch, the term used to describe a software upgrade that undoes the ‘unique circumstances’ that permitted the truck to falsely test as being in compliance with regulations, when the manufacturer knew that it was not.
-In the event a patch is required to bring the truck into compliance, various states may make it a mandatory installation.
+Most often this is through a “patch,” the term used to describe a software upgrade or “fix” that undoes the ‘unique circumstances’ that permitted the truck to falsely test as being in compliance with regulations, when the manufacturer knew that it was not.
+In the event a patch is required to bring the truck into regulatory compliance, various states may make it a mandatory installation.
 Historically, patches have resulted in reduced MPG, performance, fluid usage, resale value and more.
 EcoDiesel owners have reported to our firm that a recent patch to resolve Fiat Chrysler’s own emissions violations have not only reduced MPGs and performance, including significant hesitation while accelerating, some have even experienced complete engine failure.
 Sound like something you want to deal with?